rmcanany/SolidEdgeHousekeeper/README.md

 You can interrupt the program before it finishes.
 As shown above, while processing, the Cancel button changes to a Stop button.
 Just click that to halt execution.
 It may take several seconds to register the request.
 It doesn't hurt to click it a couple of times.

 To save some time, you can process files in the background, without graphics.
 This capability is somewhat experimental; let me know if you run into problems.
-To save some space on the Most Recently Used list, you can disable adding files that are processed by Housekeeper.
+To save some space on Solid Edge's Most Recently Used list, you can disable adding files that are processed by Housekeeper.
 Both options are set on the **Configuration Tab -- General Page**.